COMPASS: Confined-space Manipulation Planning with Active Sensing Strategy: Benchmark for Confined-Space Manipulation

 \subsection{Benchmark Scenarios}

 We design a benchmark of four scene categories with progressively increasing difficulty.
 For each category, we procedurally generate 20 unique environments in the Isaac Sim simulator~\cite{NVIDIAIsaacSim}, totaling 80 challenging test cases (Fig.~\ref{fig:dataset}).
-These categories are constructed to systematically isolate and combine the core challenges of the problem, as summarized in Table~\ref{tab:benchmark_levels}.
+These categories are constructed to systematically isolate and combine the core challenges, as summarized in Table~\ref{tab:benchmark_levels}.

 \textit{Level 1 (Basic Occlusion):} These scenes feature moderate clutter where the target, though occluded by simple obstacles, can be found via monotonic exploration paths.